Peaches (musician): Personal life

+In 1999, prior to recording her debut album, she was diagnosed with thyroid cancer, which was treated with surgery.

-Peaches lists John Waters, Cindy Sherman, Paul McCarthy and the films Tron, Grease, Liquid Sky and Phantom of the Paradise as inspiration for the visuals in her live shows.
+Peaches lists John Waters, Cindy Sherman, Paul McCarthy, and the films Tron, Grease, Liquid Sky, and Phantom of the Paradise as inspiration for the visuals in her live shows.

 Art

-Peaches opened her first institutional solo art exhibition "Whose Jizz Is This?" at the Kunstverein in Hamburg on 10 August 2019 (through 20 October 2019).
-Taking a bold and unexpected approach to the topics of sex, feminism, queerness, gender, and new millennium politics, Peaches calls her WJIT presentation "a deconstructed musical in 14 scenes".
-At the heart of this presentation are the "Fleshies", who have renamed themselves as such to rewrite their narrative, break away from humans and human interactions, do away with words like "sex toys" and "masturbators" in a quest to find sexual equality amongst themselves.
+Peaches opened her first institutional solo art exhibition, "Whose Jizz Is This?" at the Kunstverein in Hamburg on 10 August 2019 (through 20 October 2019).

 Themes

 Gender identity is one theme of Peaches' music, often playing with traditional notions of gender roles representation.
 Her lyrics and live shows consciously blur the distinction between male and female; for example, she appears on the cover of her album Fatherfucker with a full beard.
 When asked if she had chosen the title for shock value, she commented:

 Motherfucker's so over.
 You call everybody a motherfucker – you call your mother a motherfucker.
 It's a pretty extreme and intense word.
 Instead of shying away from that, I thought I'd bring the fact that we're using the word motherfucker in a really mainstream way to the fore.

 She disputes accusations of "penis envy", preferring the term "hermaphrodite envy", since "there is so much male and female in us all."

-Age has been another theme of Peaches' music in recent years.
-The lyrics from several songs from her 2009 album I Feel Cream tackle the issue of age, including "Trick or Treat" ("you lick my crow's feet"), "Show Stopper" ("Never mind my age, it's like we're breaking out of a cage") and "Mommy Complex".
+Age is another theme of Peaches' music.
+The lyrics from several songs from her 2009 album I Feel Cream tackle the issue of age, including "Trick or Treat" ("you lick my crow's feet"), "Show Stopper" ("Never mind my age, it's like we're breaking out of a cage"), and "Mommy Complex".
 Peaches has criticized ageism directed against her, telling the New York Daily News that "I'm going to make aging cool."

 Nisker has criticized the "censorship" of pro-Palestinian progressive Jews in Germany.
-She believes that many Germans "can't separate Israeli politics from Jewish feelings" and that diverse Jewish opinions on the Israeli–Palestinian conflict are not "honored" in Germany, telling The New York Times that "For any progressive Jewish person who is thinking about what is going on, and understanding the history of what is going on, to be called antisemitic — by Germans — is ridiculous.
+She believes that many Germans "can't separate Israeli politics from Jewish feelings" and that diverse Jewish opinions on the Israeli–Palestinian conflict are not "honored" in Germany, telling The New York Times that "for any progressive Jewish person who is thinking about what is going on, and understanding the history of what is going on, to be called antisemitic — by Germans — is ridiculous.
 Never did I think in 2024 that I would be thinking about that."